 Rotary Encoder with hardware debounce en direction decode

-The following is an attempt that can be used on the 8 or 16MHz clocked Arduino's, and also with faster processors like the Raspberry Pi or the ESP processors.
+The following is an attempt that uses hardware debounce en encoding to reduce the processing overhead (less false triggers) and can be used on the 8 or 16MHz clocked Arduino's, and also with faster processors like the Raspberry Pi or the ESP processors.

 Here is the schematic diagram.

 However, is it perfect?
-Unfortunately no. The switches of these very cheap China rotary encoders are mechanically inferior, but good ones, typically the optical kind, are expensive.
+Unfortunately no. The switches of very cheap China rotary encoders as the one above are mechanically inferior, but really good ones, typically the optical kind, are expensive.
+After some testing, I reduced the values of the capacitors to 10nF.
+In combination with the 10K resistors they are sufficient.

-Even with all this effort, there are still spurious glitches every now and then, that need to be fixed in software.
-This extra hardware however reduces a lot of processing power for the micro-controller, and is not relying on interrupts.
-It could be used in a polling loop.
+This extra hardware reduces a lot of processing power for the micro-controller, because it reduces the amount of false triggers and is not relying on interrupts, although you could use one on the CLK signal.
+It could be used in a polling loop as well.

 If you like what you see, please support me by buying me a coffee: https://www.buymeacoffee.com/M9ouLVXBdw